 Brother sewing machines

-We asked more than 2,000 Which? members to rate their sewing machines - read on to find out how Brother scored and how its sewing machines shape up to the competition.
+We asked more than 900 Which? members in September 2017 to rate their sewing machines – read on to find out how Brother scored and how its sewing machines shape up to the competition.

 Our survey results reveal how Brother sewing machines score on factors that include value for money, build quality and overall customer satisfaction – plus how they compare with sewing machines from rival brands such as Janome and Singer.